Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: in many-to-many setting

-Initially, all the vertices in $\AA$ have their levels set to 0.
-A vertex $a$ at level $\ell$ is denoted as $a^\ell$.
-At a level less than $\T$ (see Line~\ref{alg:all2lqs}--Line~\ref{alg:all2lqe} of Algorithm~\ref{algo:criRSM}), each $a\in\AA$ proposes to vertices in $\prefslqa$.
-Each time it remains unmatched, it proposes to its \emph{most preferred} neighbour $b$.
-The most preferred neighbour in $\prefslqa$ or $\prefsa$ is the best-ranked neighbour $b$ to whom $a$ has not yet proposed at the current level.
-If $a$ remains unmatched after proposing to all its neighbours in $\prefslqa$ at a level $\ell<\T - 1$, then $a$ raises its level to $\ell+1$ and again proposes to vertices in $\prefslqa$.
+At a level less than $\T$ (see Line~\ref{alg:all2lqs}--Line~\ref{alg:all2lqe} of Algorithm~\ref{algo:maxCRSMM}), each $a\in\AA$ proposes to vertices in $\prefslqa$.
+Each time it remains under-subscribed, it proposes to its \emph{most preferred} neighbor $b$.
+The most preferred neighbor in $\prefslqa$ or $\prefsa$ is the best-ranked neighbor $b$ to whom $a$ has not yet proposed at the current level.
+If $a$ remains under-subscribed after proposing to all its neighbors in $\prefslqa$ at a level $\ell<\T - 1$, then $a$ raises its level to $\ell+1$ and again proposes to vertices in $\prefslqa$.
 In this part of the algorithm, we invoke \texttt{CriticalPropose()} which encodes the level-based accept/reject by $b$.
-A vertex $b\in\BB$ prefers $a_i^\ell$ over $a_j^{\ell'}$ if : \begin{itemize} \item[(i)] either $\ell > \ell'$ (ranks of $a_i$ and $a_j$ in $\prefb$ do not matter) or \item[(ii)] $\ell = \ell'$ and $a_i\succ_b a_j$. \end{itemize}
+A vertex $b\in\BB$ prefers $a_i^\ell$ over $a_j^{\ell'}$ if either: (i) $\ell > \ell'$ or (ii) $\ell = \ell'$ and $a_i\succ_b a_j$.